Tips on Buying Tickets to Visit Milan Cathedral (Duomo di Milano)

 Forest of Spires on Milan Cathedral Roof

-The high gothic exterior decorations include nearly 2300 statues, 135 spires, nearly a hundred gargoyles, and endless architectural details.
+The high gothic cathedral exterior decorations include nearly 2300 statues, 135 spires, nearly a hundred gargoyles, and endless architectural details.
 Many of the biblical scenes are fairly easy to read but many visitors are unfamiliar with events from the lives of various saints.
-Guides often point out the more interesting ones to tour groups making it worth eavesdropping if not taking a tour or carrying a good guidebook.
+Guides often point out the more interesting ones to educational tours making it worth eavesdropping if not taking a tour or carrying a good guidebook.

 Measurements of Milan Cathedral